| | |

 4. The Halstead Grant

-This grant is for you if you love jewelry and are making a living from it.
+This grant is just for you if you are a jewelry lover and getting your living out of it.

-Additionally, the top 5 semi-finalists and finalists may win $250 and $500, respectively.
+Moreover, the highest 5 semi-finalists and finalists will be awarded $250 and $500, respectively.

 5. Amber Grant for Women